 Habitat in the wild

-Within their natural habitat, Congo Tetras typically inhabit slow-moving rivers, streams, and flooded forest areas.
-These water bodies are often characterized by dense vegetation, submerged branches, and leaf litter.
-The fish can be found in both clear and turbid waters, and they prefer areas with moderate water flow.
+In their natural habitat, Congo tetras thrive in slow-moving rivers, streams, and flooded forest areas, where the water is often rich in nutrients and characteristically adorned with dense vegetation, submerged branches, and leaf litter.
+These fish can be found in both clear and turbid waters, preferring regions with moderate water flow that offer ample hiding spots.

-Congo Tetras are known to occupy different levels of the water column, from the midwater to the upper regions.
-They are adapted to the dimly lit environments found under the forest canopy, where sunlight is filtered through the vegetation.
+Congo tetras are highly adaptable, occupying various levels of the water column—from the midwater to the upper regions.
+They are well-suited to the dimly lit environments beneath the forest canopy, where sunlight filters through the lush vegetation, creating a tranquil habitat.

 Description